 The winter holiday season is a wonderful time to catch up with friends and family and venture out into the pristine landscape for a refreshing walk or spontaneous snowball fight.

-Punctuated by big meals, special treats, and, for some, a lot of toasting with seasonal nog, it can be a tricky for people with diabetes to navigate.
+Punctuated by big meals, special treats, and, for some, a lot of toasting with seasonal nog, it can be tricky for people with diabetes to navigate.
+For some people with diabetes, colder temperatures can mean higher blood sugar.
+With winter weather keeping us inside, we tend to exercise less and eat more.

-According to Dr. Chelsea Gordner, Director of Inpatient Diabetes at Baystate Medical Center, “With some advanced planning and preparation, you can enjoy the season without compromising your blood sugar goals or putting your health at risk.
+According to Dr. Rushika Conroy, endocrinologist at Baystate Children's Hospital, “With some advanced planning and preparation, you can enjoy the season without compromising your blood sugar goals or putting your health at risk.
 It just takes a little forethought and common sense.”

 Be a party smartie

 If you are going to a small family or friend gathering, be sure that you know everyone is fully vaccinated.
-Beyond the COVID-19 safety basics, Gordner advises watching out for sugar-rich foods.
+Beyond the COVID-19 safety basics, Conroy advises watching out for sugar-rich foods.

 If you are going to be around a lot of rich holiday foods, she advises the following: